Management of acute coronary syndrome: General principles

-Acute coronary syndromes are caused by sudden and critical reduction of blood flow in one of the coronary arteries, the vessels that supply oxygenated blood to the myocardium (heart muscle), typically by a blood clot.
+Acute coronary syndromes are caused by a sudden, critical reduction in blood flow in one of the coronary arteries, the vessels that supply oxygenated blood to the myocardium (heart muscle), typically by a blood clot.
 The principal symptom is typically chest pain, known as angina pectoris; people who present with angina must prompt evaluation for possible acute coronary syndrome.

-Acute coronary syndromes are classified to two major categories, according to the patient's electrocardiogram, and specifically the presence or absence of persistent (>20 min) ST segment elevation (or left bundle branch block).
-Patients with acute coronary syndrome and ST elevation are said to have ST-elevation myocardial infarction (STEMI) and they tend to have one of their coronary arteries totally blocked.
+Acute coronary syndromes are classified into two major categories, according to the patient's electrocardiogram, and specifically the presence or absence of persistent (>20 min) ST segment elevation (or left bundle branch block).
+Patients with acute coronary syndrome and ST elevation are said to have ST-elevation myocardial infarction (STEMI), and they tend to have one of their coronary arteries totally blocked.
 Damage is reversible for approximately 20-30 minutes after complete obstruction of blood flow; thereafter myocardial cell death ensues and progresses as time passes.
 Therefore, complete and sustained restoration of blood flow must be as prompt as possible to ensure maximum salvage of functional myocardium, a principle expressed in the maxim "time is muscle".
 This is achieved with reperfusion therapy, which is based on invasive reopening of the affected coronary artery with primary percutaneous coronary intervention, or non-invasive breaking up of the responsible blood clot with a thrombolytic drug.

-Patients without ST segment elevation are said to have non-ST-elevation acute coronary syndrome and tend not to have full occlusion of a coronary artery.
-If there is evidence of myocardial cell death (especially elevated cardiac biomarkers) they are considered to have a non-ST-elevation myocardial infarction (NSTEMI); otherwise they are classified with unstable angina.
+Patients without ST-segment elevation are said to have non-ST-elevation acute coronary syndrome and tend not to have full occlusion of a coronary artery.
+If there is evidence of myocardial cell death (especially elevated cardiac biomarkers), they are considered to have a non-ST-elevation myocardial infarction (NSTEMI); otherwise, they are classified with unstable angina.
 Their management is based on the estimation of their risk for adverse events.
 Patients at low risk can be adequately treated with medical therapy, in many ways similar to the one used for STEMI (but excluding thrombolytics).
 Those at moderate to high risk benefit from an early invasive strategy, which includes coronary angiography and, if necessary, revascularization with percutaneous coronary intervention or coronary artery bypass surgery.

-Medical therapy for acute coronary syndromes is based on drugs that act against ischemia and resultant angina and limit the infarct size (i.e., the area of myocardium that is affected), as well as drugs that inhibit clot formation.
+Medical therapy for acute coronary syndromes is based on drugs that act against ischemia and resultant angina and limit the infarct size (i.e., the area of myocardium affected), as well as drugs that inhibit clot formation.
 The latter include antiplatelet agents, which block the activation and aggregation of platelets (cellular blood components that contribute to clot formation), and anticoagulant agents (which attenuate the coagulation cascade).
 Long-term therapy in acute coronary syndrome survivors is targeted against recurrence and long-term complications (secondary prevention).

-Women are taken less seriously than men when they have a heart attack leading to higher mortality among women.
+Women are taken less seriously than men when they have a heart attack, leading to higher mortality among women.